ague08/ecg_re-id/README.md

-# ECG Re-identification Project
+# ECG De-anonymization Attacks Project

-This project aims to re-identify users based on ECG data using the **Biometric Human Identification ECG Database (ecgiddb)**.
+This project aims to re-identify users based on ECG data using the **Biometric Human Identification ECG Databases (ECG-IDB+MIT-BIH)**.

 ## Project Structure